Have you ever beatboxed and felt the music come out without much thought?

 - Feeling so engrossed in the experience that other needs become negligible

 - Be clear minded and take away any distractions like your phone and computer

 - Put yourself in some level of stress, whether you’re continually beatboxing with a timer on or you’re performing in front of an audience

 - Make your music mean something to you

 - Take ownership of your music and don’t worry about copying.
-Just do what comes to you!

 Being in the state of flow is more natural for some than others.
 If you haven’t experienced it, you can achieve it with the right amount of mindful practice.
 If you have any questions or comments, please share it with us below in the comments!